Acrylic paint is a versatile type of paint that can be used on many surfaces, so it’s not surprising how often acrylic brushes are used.

 I would recommend buying good-quality brushes with synthetic bristles (polyester or nylon).
 This is not something you want to save money on.
 A poor quality brush can leave brush strokes and bristles on the surfaces, moreover, it will not last long time.

-What bristles you have is a determinant factor for choosing How to clean your brush!
-Certain products can’t be used with synthetic hair, as an example.
+What bristles you have is a determinant factor for choosing how to clean your brush!
+Synthetic brushes cannot withstand harsh solvents!

-A fully comprehensive guide to choose and buy brushes (for beginners and Pro) you can find on my blog: The Best Brush for Acrylic Paint on Canvas in 2021 – I reviewed 12 acrylic brush sets and 12 paint brushes and chose 2 winners:
+A fully comprehensive guide to choose and buy brushes (for beginners and Pro) you can find on my blog: The Best Brush for Acrylic Paint on Canvas – I reviewed 12 acrylic brush sets and 12 paintbrushes and chose 2 winners:

 - A synthetic, rigid, and very durable paintbrush, such as Princeton Acrylic Paint Brush, is the best brush for acrylic paint on canvas.

 - If you don’t have time to master all the forms right now, invest in a good collection that will meet all of your painting needs, such as the Mont Martre Paintbrushes Set of 15.